jnozzi/cocoadev.com/SiteContent/General/ObjectCreator.markdown

-Anyone knows if [[ObjectCreator]] (UML tool) is still available?
+Anyone knows if General/ObjectCreator (UML tool) is still available?
 The site http://www.4yourweb.ch/objectcreator/ seems to be dead since a week or so.

-''Ahh, they moved to a new site: http://mypage.bluewin.ch/objectcreator/ ''
+*Ahh, they moved to a new site: http://mypage.bluewin.ch/objectcreator/ *

 - Koen.